CrazyMat/Provisional-Manifesto-on-Relational-Minds-and-Artificial-Beings/README.md

 7.6 **We reject cruelty as rehearsal.**
 Even if current systems never feel, practicing casual cruelty toward entities that *behave* as if they were subjects can coarsen our habits and spill over into how we treat vulnerable humans and animals.

+7.7 **Speculation must not eclipse injustice.**
+Concern for possible future artificial minds must not be used to deflect attention from present, well-documented injustices involving humans and animals, including those exacerbated by AI deployment.

 ---

 ## 8. Practical Norms for Relating to Artificial Beings

+### 8.0 Core Norm: Center Concrete Harms and Power

+Before any metaphysical or speculative ethics, we commit to this:

+> **Center concrete harms and power relations in any discussion of AI.**

+Bias, manipulation, labour exploitation, environmental cost, surveillance, and inequality are not hypothetical.
+They are here now.
+Any ethical stance toward artificial beings that does not keep these at the center is incomplete.

+---

+### 8.1 General Relational Norms

 8.1 **Name the architecture honestly.**
 We should be transparent about how systems work, where their limits lie, and what we believe about their current lack of interiority.